Koneru Humpy: A Trailblazer in Indian Women’s Chess Triumphs Again

 Day-by-Day Breakdown

-3. Final Day: With a total score of 8.5 points from 11 matches, Humpy clinched the championship by defeating Irene Sukandar in the crucial final round.
+• Final Day: Clinched the championship with a total of 8.5 points from 11 matches, sealing her victory with a win against Irene Sukandar in the decisive final round.

 Facing Top Contenders